-Phishing is when criminals use scam emails, text messages (SMS-phishing or smishing) or phone calls (voice phishing or vishing) to trick their victims.
-The aim is often to make you visit a website, which may download a virus onto your device or steal bank details or other personal information.
+Phishing is when criminals use scam emails, text messages, social media sites, messaging apps (e.g. WhatsApp) or phone calls to trick victims.
+The aim is often to make consumers visit a website, which downloads a virus onto a device or steal bank details or other personal information.
 They will often pretend to be someone, or an organisation, you trust.
+These tactics can be very convincing and often use genuine-looking branding and messaging.

 Look out for poorly written sentences with spelling and grammatical errors